-All students will be provided with a technology device.
+All students will be provided with a technology device if E-learning becomes mandatory.
 JYKDCS is not responsible for providing internet services in the home for students, however, social workers may have suggestions as to how to effectively inexpensively obtain internet services.